ms/buildtogether.tech/src/methods.md

 The third set of approaches are called <span g="qualitative_method" i="qualitative methods">qualitative methods</span>, and involve close analysis of a small number of cases to tease out common patterns.
-Articles like
-<cite>Sharp2016</cite> do an excellent job of explaining how these methods work
-and what their strengths and limitations are.
+Articles like [% b Sharp2016 %] do an excellent job of explaining how these methods work and what their strengths and limitations are.

 > ### Wish I knew then what I know now